FrankLef/cookiecutter-dsci/{{cookiecutter.project_name}}/data/README.md

-# data directory
+# `data` directory

-This directory contains the directories of data used by {{cookiecutter.project_name}}.
+This directory contains the directories of data used by throughout the project.